-All CAD is not the same - What is 3D CAD?
+What is 3D CAD?

 Initially, CAD programs were only two-dimensional, meaning that only two dimensions could be shown at a time, such as length and height on a flat surface without depth.
 This means that when using 2D CAD, multiple drawings, such as plan views, sections, elevations, and detail drawings, are needed to show all of the dimensional information needed to fully illustrate an object.
 This makes it difficult to capture and communicate the complexities of a part or assembly’s design.
 This often means more physical prototyping is required to prove form, fit, and function before the actual fabrication of the part or assembly can take place.
 If the prototyping process reveals that changes to the design are going to be necessary, it means that all of the separate drawings that were required for fabrication need to be changed individually.